Jon-hattan/Engineering-Automations/README.md

 1. **Download the Automation Package**
    Download the latest `.nupkg` file from this link:
    👉 [Jacobs.Engineering.Automations.1.0.6.nupkg](https://github.com/Jon-hattan/Engineering-Automations/releases/downloadPackage in the Correct Folder**
-   Move the downloaded `.nupkg` file to one of the following directories:
+   Move the downloaded `.nupkg` file to the following directory:

-   - For system-wide installation:
      ```
      %ProgramData%\UiPath\Packages
-     ```
-   - For user-specific installation:
-     ```
-     %UserProfile%\.nuget\packages
      ```

 3. **Launch UIPath Assistant and Migrate the Process**
    - Open **UIPath Assistant**